suffolklibraries/lgc/content/collections/events/tours-13-90.md

     content:
       -
         type: text
-        text: 'As part of Heritage Open Days, join us for a special free performance by The Silver Darlings all-female Sea Shanty Crew. '
+        text: 'Join one of our team on a free behind the scenes tour of our Award wining archive building, whilst showcasing the amazing collections and resources available at The Hold, Ipswich.'
   -
     type: paragraph
     attrs: